On Fountains- The Flow of Ideas and Imagery.

 Brian Keeler painting in Piazza Mattei in Rome.
 The 1588 Turtle Fountain by Giacomo Della Porta is the muse here.

-So upon arriving, the musician singing and playing turned out to be Asian, so there was somewhat of an incongruity as I was expecting, well a real Italian.
-The beauty of the Piazza is beyond description.
+So upon arriving, the musician singing and playing turned out to be Asian, The beauty of the Piazza is beyond description.
 The center fountain is a spire, and obelisk of granite pilfered from Egypt in the BC era but now surrounded by Bernnini’s four River Gods in the sculptural ensemble known as the Quatro Fiume, or Four Rivers.
 It is figurative sculpture of nude gods at its most magnificent.
 The central fountain a hallmark of Rome’s long history of decorating the public spaces with great art.

 Since then, I have returned many time to sketch and paint there but also to dance on occasion as the gypsy swing music is some of the best in the world.
 To a view a clip of yours truly dancing in Navona a few years ago check out this link, https://www.youtube.com/watch?v=ecY47VCrTyk